 Many of us criticize ourselves to try and motivate ourselves into achieving goals, but Neff says self-compassion is a more effective at motivating us because “its driving force is love not fear.”
 [Neff’s italics.]
 It actually releases hormones that make us feel more secure and able to act, whereas self-criticism does the opposite.
 It stimulates the flight-or-fight response and releases stress hormones.

-The chapter on parenting includes an exercise on how to develop compassion for our parenting mistakes, and suggestions on how to correct your children in a way that fosters their own self-compassion.
+This chapter includes an exercise on how to develop compassion for our parenting mistakes, and suggestions on how to correct your children in a way that fosters their own self-compassion.
 If you are familiar with Non-violent Communication or similar ways to empathise with your children, much of this chapter will be familiar to you.
 However, the first step is always to have compassion for yourself.
 This, I’d say, makes any empathy technique far more effective.
 At times in the past, I’d get so caught up in trying to empathise that I lost sight of my own need for it and would end up feeling lost.
 Self-compassion is a bit like oxygen: air stewards advise that in the event of an oxygen failure we should put on our own masks before helping others – otherwise we won’t be able to.
 Now, our family as whole is just so much calmer than it was before I read that book.

 Neff is a parent herself, and her son is autistic.
 She relates experiences with her son throughout the book, not just in the parenting section, and I think her honest observations are useful for any parents, not just those with autistic children.
 Neff’s husband is a keen horse-rider, and towards the end of the book she describes how contact with horses has helped their son.
 More unconventionally they took their son to a shamanistic healer in Mongolia, where, to Neff’s surprise, her son was healed of many of his dysfunctions.
 Neff stresses that he is not cured of autism and describes it as: “a gift, if you allow it to be.”